Xanax Bars

 Xanax bars, also called “zanies” and “planks,” are small, pill-sized Xanax tablets that can be broken down into quarters and taken individually.
 Each Xanax bar has 2-milligrams per dose, but when broken in half, becomes 2, 1-milligram pieces of a bar.
 Smaller doses include 0.5 milligrams and 0.25 milligrams, which is the smallest dose.

 People who have developed a tolerance to a quarter of a Xanax bar often double their dosage to 2 small quarter-sized squares.
 Some take an entire Xanax bar, which can create irritability, aggression, and hyperactive behavior.
-More symptoms may follow, like chest pain, low blood pressure, drowsiness, and withdrawal symptoms.
+More symptoms may follow, like chest pain, low blood pressure, and drowsiness.
 Many will continue to use Xanax bars and pills in order to escape withdrawal symptoms like panic attacks and shaking.

 What Is Xanax?

-Xanax is a Benzodiazepine primarily used to treat generalized anxiety disorder by enhancing chemicals in the brain known as GABA.
+Xanax is a benzodiazepine primarily used to treat generalized anxiety disorder by enhancing chemicals in the brain known as GABA.
 Xanax reproduces GABA in the brain which helps to calm the brain and nervous system.
 The body is also relaxed, and the individual can feel calm in less than half an hour after taking a Xanax bar.
 Some users find relaxation in as little as 20 minutes, and remain relaxed for 2 to 11 hours.
-The Benzodiazepine stays in the body up to 3 days after initial use.
+The benzodiazepine stays in the body up to 3 days after initial use.

-In some cases, people combine Xanax bars with other drugs like Cocaine.
+In some cases, people combine Xanax bars with other drugs like cocaine.
 In other cases, people have been misled into taking counterfeit versions of the drug which have caused sudden death when the counterfeit contains other dangerous substances.
 The most common and well-known example of polydrug use involving Xanax is alcohol.
 This combination is especially dangerous and likely to lead to overdose or other disastrous consequences.
 People also take Valium with Xanax for similar reasons and with similar consequences.

 The Dangers Of Xanax Bars

 Once someone gets used to the calming effect of Xanax, they can risk developing a tolerance for the drug, and start taking more.
 Sadly, people taking Xanax bars often quickly shift from taking a prescribed dosage to doubling, tripling, or even quadrupling up on pills.
-Some even combine Xanax with other Benzodiazepines like Valium, or with Marijuana and alcohol.
+Some even combine Xanax with other benzodiazepines like Valium, or with marijuana and alcohol.
 Once someone develops a tolerance, they can do irreparable damage their bodies.

 Teens And Xanax Use